delfick/whirlwind/docs/docs/interactive_commands.rst

 You can determine if the message is also interactive by accessing the ``interactive`` property on the ``message``.
 And you can access the command itself by looking at ``message.command``.
-You don't need to call ``message.process`` if you just want to use the options on the commands.
+If you don't want to run the execute method on the command, then run ``message.no_process()`` so that finishing the parent command doesn't hang waiting for the message to be resolved.

 .. note:: interactive commands and their children are not exposed to the http
     endpoints that can be made from the commander.